swagger-api/swagger-node/README.md

 </pre>

 Also, the "Access-Control-Allow-Origin" is hard-coded to "*" to allow access from localhost.
-This will become a configuraiton option at some point.
+This will become a configuration option at some point.

 #### Security
 You can secure the API by adding your own validator.
 These methods can read the